Gold Hits Record High As Central Banks Ease Stance: 5 Mining Stocks Rally

 About CDE

 Coeur Mining, Inc. is a diversified precious metals producer with seven operations: the New Afton gold-copper mine in British Columbia, Canada, the Rainy River gold-silver mine in Ontario, Canada, the Las Chispas silver-gold mine in Sonora, Mexico, the Palmarejo gold-silver mine in Chihuahua, Mexico, the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska and the Wharf gold mine in South Dakota.
 In addition, it owns the Silvertip polymetallic critical minerals' exploration project in British Columbia, Canada.
 The New Afton is an underground gold and copper mine located seven miles from Kamloops, British Columbia.
 Rainy River is an open-pit gold mine mid-transition to underground operations 40 miles northwest of Fort Frances, Ontario.
-The Las Chispas Operation is located 180 kilometers (km) northeast of Hermosillo, Sonora, Mexico.
-The Palmarejo complex consists of the Palmarejo processing facility, three underground mines, exploration targets and a campsite.
+The Las Chispas Operation is located approximately 220 kilometers (km) northeast of Hermosillo, Sonora, Mexico.
+The Palmarejo complex consists of the Palmarejo processing facility, and other nearby deposits and exploration targets.

 About the author